MilkMilk233/MIPS-integration/MIPS Simulator/README.md

 Just type the number in *_checkpts.txt, and the program will read from it, dump the memory and registers out for manual comparison.

-## Conclusion

-By doing assignment 2, I gained lots of information about memory management in C++.

 ###### Ref:

 For LWL / SWL / LWR / SWR instruction,